yonglinma18/IS477---Course-Project/data/README.md

 - Only cleaned obesity subset is included in the repository

 ## Folder Structure
-data/
-raw/ # Placeholder for raw data (stored locally due to file size) processed/ # Cleaned datasets ready for merging & analysis usda_clean.csv cdc_clean.csv
+- `data/raw/` – Placeholder for raw data (stored locally due to file size limits)
+- `data/processed/` – Cleaned datasets ready for merging & analysis
+  - `usda_clean.csv`
+  - `cdc_clean.csv`
-README.md # Documentation describing data sources, cleaning, and storage
+- `data/README.md` – Documentation describing data sources, cleaning, and storage

 ## Reproducibility
 - Anyone accessing this repository can re-download the original datasets using the source links above.